-The performance of the MAP decoder reaches a limit at 20 dB SDR.
+The performance of the MAP decoder starts to level out at a certain \textrm{SNR} level depending on the dimension.
 This is due to the implementation of the decoder, which correlates the received vector with a set of pre-computed vectors that represent a subset of all possible transmitted vectors for a particular dimension and feature set.
 Note that the size of this subset may be set large enough to achieve some desired maximum error.
 The MAP decoder finds the strongest correlation peak and the source estimate is the source value associated with the vector yielding that strongest peak.